DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Escape From Pluto

-ASCII - based scrolling shooter “Bullet Hell” that won Dmitrii the prestigious course director award and is still used by the instructor as an example of what this course demands from students.
+ASCII - based scrolling shooter “Bullet Hell” that won me the prestigious course director award and is still used by the instructor as an example of what this course demands from students.

 ![useful image]({{ site.url }}/assets/EscapeFromPluto.png)
 [Download .exe]({{ site.url }}/assets/Escape From Pluto.zip).